ChalmersRobotPostman/installation2/README.md

           source ./installation.sh

+* In this project, we followed this tutorial https://github.com/fgrzeszc/p3dx_launch, however a lot of adjustments had to be made to make it work along with our own packages.

 * Install and setup RosAria:

 download the rosaria installation file from this aria webarchive and install install it with e.g. the ubuntu software center:

 		https://web.archive.org/web/20180205212122/http://robots.mobilerobots.com/wiki/Aria

-* How to run the robot with rviz: (this launch file will initiate with rotating two times)
+* How to run the robot with rviz: (this launch file will initiate with rotating two times to try to localize itself)

+First, connect the lidar sensor, web-camera and the serial cable to the onboard computer, then run:

          roscore